netzherpes/Telefonbuch2-for-KIM-1/README.md

 and a '>' will be added again to indicate the new end of the File.

+To get back to SEARCH mode hit ESC again

 LOAD a File with ~P where P is a indicator for your File, as you can save more than one files on one tape.